ptsource/VRGrid/README.md

 # PTSource VRGrid
 ### Current version 10 updated 23/08/2023 for Windows

-PTSource VRGrid is a free standard based desktop application for Windows x86 and x64 for representing interactive 3D and 2D with VR support inside a cuboid engine.
+PTSource VRGrid is a standard based desktop application for Windows x86 and x64 for representing interactive 3D and 2D with VR support inside a cuboid engine.
 It includes its own scripting language for software design, and a format support for 3D models.
 The design goals its to emphasize simplicity, generality, and usability and to be a simple and fun way to learn markup and algorithms fast.

 |  System requirements  |
 |         :---:         |